kugupu/kugupu/README.md

 <img src="docs/kugupu_logo.png" width="400">

-## **kgp - a molecular network generator to study charge transport pathways in amorphous materials**
+## **kugupu - a molecular network generator to study charge transport pathways in amorphous materials**

 kgp is a package for the postprocessing of molecular dynamics trajectories of organic semiconductors.
 It is built on MDAnalysis, NetworkX and YAeHMOP.